 - It is essential to have a large enough tank.
-Bettas are territorial fish, and they need plenty of space to swim and hide.
+Bettas are territorial fish and need plenty of space to swim and hide.

 - The tank should be well-planted, with lots of hiding places for the fish.

 - A betta sorority can be a fun and rewarding way to keep female bettas if done carefully.
 However, if not done correctly, it can result in stress and fighting among the fish.
-It is important to introduce the fish to one another over several days slowly.
+Slowly introducing the fish to one another over several days is important.

 Remember, it is always best to start with just one female betta and add more fish as you go.
-This will help to avoid any problems that may occur.
+This helps to avoid any problems that may occur.

 Alternatively, you can try to put female betta fish together from a very young age before developing their aggressive nature.
 When young betta fish grow together, they learn to relax and don’t feel as threatened.

 Aggression mainly occurs over territory and when there is a male to fight over, so if you want to help your female bettas live peacefully, you should provide plenty of space for each betta and keep male betta fish out of the fish tank.